MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/dependent-drop-down-lists.md

 Check that you are displaying the correct field for your control.
 This can be done selecting the Value property in the property pane for drop downs or by editing the field for combo boxes and ensuring that the primary text is the field you want to display.

 ![Change combo box](./media/dependent-drop-down-lists/combo-box-display-field.png)

 ![Change drop down](./media/dependent-drop-down-lists/drop-down-display-field.png)

 **I am seeing multiple, repeated items in my child dropdown.**
-This is likely due to using a LookUp column or a Choices() function.
-This is easily solved by wrapping a Distinct() function around the properly returning Data.
+This is likely due to using a LookUp column or a Choices function.
+This is easily solved by wrapping a Distinct function around the properly returning Data.
 See more on the Distinct function.

 ## Known limitations

 This configuration is only available on **Drop down**, **Combo box**, and **List box** controls that are single select.
 Multi-select isn't supported at this time.
-In the future we plan to extend the same type of functionality to galleries.
+We plan to extend the same type of functionality to galleries.
 This isn't the recommended experience for working with option sets in CDS.
 There is more documentation on the way on using option sets in canvas apps.

 The Depends On configuration doesn't support static data or collections.
 To configure with these sources, use the formula bar to edit the expression directly.
 Additionally, using two choice fields in SharePoint without any matching table of data isn't supported, and defining the Matching within this UI isn't possible.